mattermost/mattermost-developer-documentation/site/content/integrate/plugins/plugins-and-integrations/bots.md

 weight: -10
 ---

+Mattermost supports several integrations to connect and use bots.
 Here are some popular options below, including self-hosted on-prem or self-hosted private cloud solutions, and vendor-hosted SaaS solutions.

 ## WelcomeBot